GeotrekCE/Geotrek-admin/docs/import-data/import-touristic-data-systems.rst

 Translation logic can be customized in custom parsers by overriding the ``translation_fields`` method.

+Finally all the objects parsed by the OpenStreetMap parsers will be those contained in the ``settings.SPATIAL_EXTENT`` bounding box.
+You can change the bounding box by overriding ``get_bbox_str()``.

 Import information desks
 ------------------------

-To import information desks from OpenStreetMap, edit the ``/opt/geotrek-admin/var/conf/parsers.py`` file with the following content:
+To import information desks from OpenStreetMap, edit the ``var/conf/parsers.py`` file with the following content:

 ::